Johnny1033/wsb-championship.com/README.md

-Very simple boostrapped React project that allows you to ape out playing Tic Tac Toe on wwww.wsb-championship.com
+Very simple boostrapped React project that allows you to have fun playing Tic Tac Toe on www.wsb-championship.com